ALNS is dedicated to ‘standing up to bullying’.

 Every year the School Prefect team take a lead through the School Council around raising awareness of bullying and the issues it can have.
 Anti-bullying week is given a high profile through half school and year assemblies, Aspiring Futures lessons, Personal Development days and tutor time activities.

-The School website aims to provide useful links to support victims and their parents.
-It also allows you to anonymously report any incidents of bullying.
+These pages aim to provide useful links to support victims and their parents.